-- 1. Regular Meetings The Editor-in-Chief shall call and preside at regular meetings of the entire Senior Board through the fall and spring semesters but not less than once per semester. - 2.
-Special Meetings The Editor-in-Chief or any two Senior Board members may call a special meeting at any time throughout the year if proper notice is given. - 3.
-Notice Notice for any meeting is sufficient if it is posted on the Journal bulletin board and placed in each member's hangfile or sent via email no later than seven (7) days prior to meeting. - 4.
-Rules Meetings are open only to Senior Board editors and Associate Editors and any other member who is given permission by the Editor-in-Chief. - 5.
-Quorum Four members of the Senior Board shall constitute a quorum.
+- 1. Regular Meetings The Editor-in-Chief shall call and preside at regular meetings of the entire Senior Editorial Board through the fall and spring semesters but not less than once per month. - 2.
+Special Meetings The Editor-in-Chief or any two Senior Editorial Board members may call a special meeting at any time throughout the year if proper notice is given. - 3.
+Notice Notice for any meeting is sufficient if it is sent via email no later than seven (7) days prior to meeting. - 4.
+Rules Meetings are open only to Senior Editorial Board members and Associate Editors and any other member who is given permission by the Editor-in-Chief. - 5.
+Quorum Six members of the Senior Board shall constitute a quorum.
 The Senior Board may not take formal action unless a quorum is present. - 6.
-Voting The following rules shall apply to all votes taken by the Senior Board: - a.
-Generally, the affirmative vote of a majority of all Senior Board members is required for any action requiring a vote of the Senior Board. - b.
-Absentee voting No Senior Board members shall be allowed to vote by absentee ballot. - c.
-Associate Editors and other members cannot vote on any action taken by the Senior Board. - 7.
-Powers The Senior Board shall have the responsibility for the day-to-day operation of the Journal, under the direction of the Editor-in-Chief. - 8.
-All proposals that require an affirmative vote of the Senior Board must be submitted in writing to the Editor-in-Chief and distributed to the Senior Board prior to the Senior Board meeting in which the vote is anticipated.

-9. Attendance at the meetings of the Senior Board is mandatory for all Senior Board members.
+Voting The following rules shall apply to all votes taken by the Senior Editorial Board: - a.
+Generally, the affirmative vote of a majority of all Senior Editorial Board members is required for any action requiring a vote of the Senior Board. - b.
+Absentee voting No Senior Editorial Board members shall be allowed to vote by absentee ballot. - c.
+Associate Editors and other members cannot vote on any action taken by the Senior Editorial Board. - Powers The Senior Editorial Board shall have the responsibility for the day-to-day operation of the Journal, under the direction of the Editor-in-Chief. - 8.
+All proposals that require an affirmative vote of the Senior Editorial Board must be submitted in writing to the Editor-in-Chief and distributed to the Senior Editorial Board prior to the Senior Editorial Board meeting in which the vote is anticipated. - 9.
+Attendance at the meetings of the Senior Editorial Board is mandatory for all Senior Editorial Board members.
 Failure to attend these meetings without prior approval of the Editor-in-Chief may result in disciplinary meetings.

-VII.
-Article VII: General Matters
+XVII.
+General Matters